CEMeNT-PSAAP/MCDC/docs/source/user_guide/getting_started/first_simulation.rst

 MC/DC Workflow
 --------------

-An MC/DC calculation follows four main steps:
+An MC/DC calculation follows five main steps:

 #.
 Construct the materials, geometry, sources, and tallies.
 #.
 Create a simulation and attach the model objects to it.
 #.
-Configure settings and transport techniques.
+Configure settings and compile the connected object graph.
 #.
+Visualize or run the prepared model.
-Run particle transport and analyze the output.
+#.
+Generate and post-process the output.

 .. important::